naragurgel/workout_prescription/README.md

 ## Home Page (Visitor)

+- On the homepage of the Workout Prescription website, you will be able to visualize the welcome message and the hero image.
+You will also see the buttons to login or sign up.

 ![Screenshare - 2023-05-24 4_44_14 PM](https://github.com/naragurgel/workout_prescription/assets/112726044/7e46eb8e-48e3-4fcc-ba50-d6583e4c25ea)

 ## Workout Page (Visitor)

+- There is a section for Workout but to actually see the workouts, you must be registered.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/647a80c3-8bff-45ff-b2a4-9103cdac5e8c)

 ## Logged (Staff member)

+- If you log in as a staff member, you will be able to see sections like 'Exercises List", "Add Exercise", "Workout Item List", "Add Item" and "Workout List".
+There is a button to logout.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/acb2ca41-5515-41e1-b7f6-93e75ab81855)

 ## Exercise List (Staff member)

+- Where you can find the list of exercises added, which you can delete and update.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/e910667b-2942-4046-83c5-5c155f6475a2)

 ## Add Exercise (Staff member)

+- Where you can add an item to the list of exercices.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/68b57d85-2beb-4275-8e0b-bb55aab092d9)

 ## Workout Item List (Staff member)

+- Where you can find the list of exercises added, with details like how many reps and sets, you also can delete and update.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/6edd3b39-80bd-43dc-a668-9766c77c6604)

 ## Add Item (Staff member)

+- Where you can add details to the exercices added before.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/6203f17b-4d99-4a39-b181-6700b0db3acf)

 ## Workout List (Staff member)

+- You will be able to see the list of workout sheets, with names and owners; if you click on it, you will be redirected to the details of the workout (it's the same page as the workout registered user below)

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/c534c11d-51b1-459d-b8fe-1aaa3070c3a2)

 ## Workout (Registered user)

+- The user can access the workout sheet if the user is registered.
+Clicking on the workout name they will be redirected to the workout details.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/18aec634-f8c7-462d-bd9e-e9a52a379436)